babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 ## 6. Advanced Security Architecture

-Each validator's needs significantly vary based on their operational needs and the environment they are running in.
+Each validator's needs are significantly varied based on their operational needs and the environment they are running in.
 Before setting up your validator infrastructure, take time to research different security architectures, including the [Sentry Node Architecture](https://hub.cosmos.network/main/validators/security#sentry-nodes-ddos-protection).
 This setup involves using intermediary nodes to protect your validator from direct exposure to the public network.

-Handling of the `priv_validator_key.json` file is critical.
+Additionally, the andling of the `priv_validator_key.json` file is critical.
 This file contains sensitive private key material vital for your validator's operation.
 If lost or compromised, it could lead to severe consequences including slashing penalties.
 Store this file securely using encrypted storage and maintain robust backup procedures.

 ## 7. Conclusion